Physical Therapy Guide to Stroke

-- Be confused about where you are or what you're doing
+- Confusion about where you are or what you're doing.

-- Have trouble speaking or understanding what others are saying
+- Trouble speaking or understanding what others are saying.

-- Have trouble seeing in one or both of your eyes
+- Trouble seeing in one or both of your eyes.

-- Have a sudden, severe headache that seems to come out of nowhere
+- A sudden, severe headache that seems to come out of nowhere.

-Some people experience a transient ischemic attack (TIA), a "mini-stroke" that produces stroke-like symptoms, but no permanent damage because the blood flow is altered for only a short period of time.
-Recognizing and seeking treatment for TIAs can reduce your risk of a major stroke.
+Some people experience a transient ischemic attack, called a ministroke, that produces stroke-like symptoms.
+TIAs do not cause permanent damage because blood flow is altered for only a short time (from a few minutes to up to 24 hours).
+Recognizing symptoms and seeking treatment for TIAs can reduce your risk of a major stroke.

 Stroke can cause a range of long-term problems, such as:

-- Severely limited movement or stiffness in the arms and legs (spasticity)
+- Severely limited movement or stiffness in the arms and legs.